-Caves Codorniu (wine cellars)
+Caves Codorníu (wine cellars)

-Caves Codorniu’s vineyards and winemaking activities date back to 1551.
+Caves Codorníu’s vineyards and winemaking activities date back to 1551.
 Since then the Catalan traditional values have gone hand in hand with innovation and entrepreneurial spirit.
 They are the largest underground cellars in the world, where the first bottle of Spanish sparkling wine was produced in 1872 by the traditional method Champenoise (the same as French Champagne), it was named cava.

 Architecture and landscape, with Modernista-style buildings amidst rows of vines, provide a unique first impression when arriving to the Cathedral of Cava.
-The Codorniu Cellars were created between 1895 and 1915 by the Modernista architect Josep Puig i Cadafalch.
+The Codorníu Cellars were created between 1895 and 1915 by the Modernista architect Josep Puig i Cadafalch.
 It is one of the most important examples of how the Modernista architecture combined visionary designs with the practical needs of industries.

 It is the ideal place to follow the whole process from grape pressing to labelling the bottles.
 The wine ferments at least 9 months in a bottle, in the dark, still and at the constant temperature of the underground cellars.
 The visit to the vast cellars continues in a small electric train and ends with a taste of wine.

-Montserrat is thriving with culture: a library of nearly 300,000 volumes; the oldest boys’ choir in Europe; a basilica full of paintings, gold lamps and decorated chapels, a museum with paintings by El Greco, Picasso and Dalí among many others and treasures from ancient Egypt.
+Montserrat is culture: a library of nearly 300,000 volumes; the oldest boys’ choir in Europe; a basilica full of paintings, gold lamps and decorated chapels, a museum with paintings by El Greco, Picasso and Dalí among many others and treasures from ancient Egypt.

-Please consider that silence must be kept inside the church so your guide will give you explanations outside and show you Our Lady’s Chapel with the 12th Century figure of Our Lady of Montserrat.
+Montserrat Basilica: Silence must be kept inside the church so your guide will give you explanations outside and show you Our Lady’s Chapel with the 12th Century figure of Our Lady of Montserrat.